Dinic’s algorithm for Maximum Flow

 Time Complexity : O(EV2).
 Doing a BFS to construct level graph takes O(E) time.
 Sending multiple more flows until a blocking flow is reached takes O(VE) time.
 The outer loop runs at-most O(V) time.
 In each iteration, we construct new level graph and find blocking flow.
 It can be proved that the number of levels increase at least by one in every iteration (Refer the below reference video for the proof).
 So the outer loop runs at most O(V) times.
 Therefore overall time complexity is O(EV2).

 This article is contributed by Nishant Singh.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.